Identifying and managing risks

 Strategic risks are managed through a number of regular forums where key risks are discussed and existing management activities challenged.
 These include regular sessions with both the Board and senior management.

-Operational risks are managed in accordance with the ARM Management System (AMS), which defines key policies and processes across the organisation.
-ARM has a number of processes in place to provide assurance on compliance with the AMS.
+Operational risks are managed in accordance with the ARM Management System (AMS), which defines internal controls across the organisation.
+ARM has a number of internal controls and processes in place to provide assurance on compliance with the AMS.

 Strategic and operational risks are identified, prioritised and reported on within the Corporate Risk Register (CRR).
-The CRR includes a description of the overall risk, the risk factors, the risk owner and the risk management activities, including operational and oversight activities as defined in the “three lines of defence” model.
-Residual risks are assessed in terms of likelihood and impact and mapped onto a Risk Heatmap.
-Further risk mitigation plans are defined to reduce the residual risk if judged necessary.
-Risk mitigation plans are managed within the relevant objectives of the Group’s operations and functions.
+The CRR includes a description of the overall risk, the risk factors, the risk owner and the risk management activities, including operational and oversight activities as defined in the “three lines of defence” model*.
+Residual risks are assessed in terms of likelihood and impact on the basis that the risk management activities assigned to them are operating effectively and an overall RAG (Red, Amber, Green) rating is generated, taking the risk appetite statement into account where appropriate.
+Plans to monitor and mitigate individual risks are then included within the relevant objectives of the Group’s operations and functions.
 Risks are identified through senior management discussion (top down) and regular reporting from every part of the business (bottom up).